computational-social-science-zurich/sicss-zurich/README.md

 - 16:30-17:30: Participant presentations; debriefing and wrap-up

 Along the way, there will be some input by guest speakers and lectures from the main venue in Princeton.

+You can find all the videos from Princeton [here](https://sicss.io/curriculum).
+Note that there are some differences between sites.
+Hence, it is up to you if you want to watch videos that repeat our material or if you prefer those with different content.
+In any case, we encourage you to check out as many Princeton videos as possible to profit from the entire SICSS universe :stars:

 ## SICSS festival